github-copilot-resources/copilot-metrics-viewer/README.md

 <p align="center">
   <img width="150" alt="image" src="https://github.com/github-copilot-resources/copilot-metrics-viewer/assets/3329307/8473a694-217e-4aa2-a3c7-2222a321c336">
 </p>
-This application displays a set of charts with various metrics related to GitHub Copilot for your <i>GitHub Organization</i>.
+This application displays a set of charts with various metrics related to GitHub Copilot for your <i>GitHub Organization</i> or <i>Enterprise Account</i>.
 These visualizations are designed to provide clear representations of the data, making it easy to understand and analyze the impact and adoption of GitHub Copilot.
+This app utilizes the [GitHub Copilot Metrics API](https://docs.github.com/en/enterprise-cloud@latest/rest/copilot/copilot-usage?apiVersion=2022-11-28).

 ## Video